 Pedestrian and Bicycle Planning and Implementation

 Bicycle and pedestrian planning began with the Baltimore County Master Plan 2010.
 The master plan called for the creation of a countywide plan focused on improving the County's transportation system for pedestrian and bicycle use, in response to growing concerns related to motorized vehicle traffic congestion and health.
-The countywide planning process resulted in the adoption of two plans, the Eastern and Western Pedestrian and Bicycle Access Plans.
+The countywide planning process was undertaken nearly 15 years ago and resulted in the adoption of two plans, the Eastern and Western Pedestrian and Bicycle Access Plans.

 Implementing Pedestrian and Bicycle Improvements